cilly-cli/cilly/README.md

 ```

 #### Extra
-All arguments that cannot be parsed are put in the `extra` argument to command handlers.
+All arguments that cannot be parsed are put in the `extra` argument to command handlers by default.
+To throw an exception when an unexpected argument is received, set `new CliCommand(name, { consumeUnknownArgs: false })`.
 If desired, a command can choose to to treat unknown options similarly by setting the `consumeUnknownOpts` flag:
 ```typescript
 const cmd = new CliCommand('build', { consumeUnknownOpts: true })